azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-This is our array for the table data:
+This is our array for the table data.
+It has an array of object.
+Each object has name and URL:

 ```js
 [